Probate Q&A Series

 • Joint Ownership: Homes held in joint tenancy with right of survivorship automatically pass to the surviving co-owner without probate.

-• Transfer on Death Deed: North Carolina law allows a revocable beneficiary deed (Transfer on Death Deed) under N.C.
-Gen. Stat. § 47B-1.
-If the decedent recorded such a deed naming you, you can record an affidavit of delivery instead of opening probate.
+• Transfer on Death Deed: North Carolina law allows a revocable transfer on death deed under Chapter 31B.
+If the decedent recorded such a deed naming you, the property may pass outside probate by recording the required documentation.

-• Small Estate Procedure: North Carolina’s simplified affidavit process (N.C.
-Gen. Stat. § 28A-15-1) applies only to personal property up to $20,000.
-It does not transfer real estate.
+• Small Estate Procedure: North Carolina’s collection by affidavit procedure generally applies only to personal property and does not transfer real estate.

 In most cases where you plan to keep the inherited home in the family, you will need to probate the estate if the decedent was the sole owner and no beneficiary deed exists.
-During probate, you or another heir will petition the court to be appointed personal representative.
-After administration, the court issues an order for distribution.
-You then prepare and record a new deed in the names of the heirs.
+During probate, you or another heir will apply to be appointed personal representative.
+After administration, title to real property passes under the will or intestacy, subject to the personal representative’s powers and the rights of creditors.
+You may then need to record appropriate documents to reflect ownership of record.

 Steps to Transfer an Inherited Home Through Probate

-• File a Petition for Probate and submit the original will (if any) to the clerk of superior court.
+• Apply for probate and submit the original will (if any) to the clerk of superior court.

 • Obtain Letters Testamentary or Letters of Administration appointing the personal representative.

-• Inventory assets, pay valid debts and taxes, and prepare a Final Accounting.
+• Inventory assets, pay valid debts and taxes, and prepare any required accountings.

-• Record a new deed reflecting the heir(s) as owner(s) with the register of deeds.
+• Record any appropriate deed or other instrument reflecting the heir(s) or devisee(s) as owner(s) with the register of deeds.

 Call to Action